almereyda/awesome-starred/README.md

 - [hypnomalneuralnet](https://github.com/dirtybourbon/hypnomalneuralnet) - Malicious neural network designed to attack humans by placing them in an artificial social augmented reality environment overlay yes
 - [hypnomalneuralnet](https://github.com/tarotaro17/hypnomalneuralnet) - Malicious neural network designed to attack humans by placing them in an artificial social augmented reality environment overlay yes

+## AGS Script

+- [docker-ssh-reverse-proxy](https://github.com/aduermael/docker-ssh-reverse-proxy) - A simple way to expose Docker services to the outside world when they run on host that doesn't have a public IP, like your personal computer...

 ## ANTLR

 - [vscode-antlr4](https://github.com/mike-lischke/vscode-antlr4) - ANTLR4 language support for Visual Studio Code